 With so many bid strategies available in 2018, it might seem quite a daunting task to find the right one for you.
 However, you should be testing a few at least to find one most suitable for your needs.
 While most advanced advertisers prefer to use manual CPC, some advertisers prefer to use maximize conversions or enhanced CPC.

-With manual CPC, you get more control over your bids in long-term.
+With manual CPC, you get more control over your bids in the long term.
 However, if you are planning to test out a campaign over just one or two weeks, you could go for enhanced CPC or maximize clicks.
 These bid strategies allow Google to get the most clicks at the best price possible.

-The two bid strategies you want to get to are target CPA and target ROAS.
+The two bid strategies you want to focus on are targeting CPA and targeting ROAS.
 These two bid strategies allow you to bid in accordance with your ideal Cost per Action or Return on Ad Spend.
-In other words, it will enable you to spend just the right amount on Ad to reach your ROI and to maximize your investment.
+In other words, it will enable you to spend just the right amount on ads to reach your ROI and to maximize your investment.

 Your action item: There is no one-size-fits-all bidding option, so test different bidding strategies to find your sweet spot.